The64thGamer/cheeseepedia/content/wiki/Brandon, FL (1540 W Brandon Blvd).md

 TODO

 ## Stages ##
 Originally when the store opened, they had a Balcony Stage, as all other Pizza Time Theatre's did.
 They would have it for a few years, until the late 80's, when they would convert the Balcony Stage into a C-Stage.
 They would have the C-Stage for a short time, until the 1990's, when they would receive a 2-Stage, they would also have a Studio C Blue Screen and camera in the old lounge room, but it was removed when they remodeled to the 2005 Remodel.
 The 2-Stage was interesting as Jasper still had his PTT mask, and Pasqually's body turns were intact (stores were instructed to disable them when they converted to the 2-Stage).
-They would have the 2-Stage until March 2021, when they would remove the 2-Stage and replace it with the Dance Floor and Video Wall, they were actually the second store to get the 2021 Model of Dance Floor and Video Wall, as the [Manassas, VA (7730 Streamwalk Lane)]({{< ref "wiki/Manassas, VA (7730 Streamwalk Lane).md" >}}) was the first.
+They would have the 2-Stage until March 2021, when they would remove the 2-Stage and replace it with the Dance Floor and Video Wall, they were actually the second store to get the 2021 Model of Dance Floor and Video Wall, as the Manassas, VA (7730 Streamwalk Lane) was the first.
 As of October 2022, they still have the Dance Floor.
 {| class='wikitable'
 |+
 !Stage